Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To make something longer or larger in size, amount, or time.
 **Sentence:** They will extend the school holiday for another week.
 **Conversation:**
-A – How long is the vacation?
+A – How long is the vacation
 B – It will extend for one more week.

 ### Word: Frequency